thautwarm/MLStyle.jl/README.md

 - Straightforward

-    I think there is no need for me to talk about why we should use pattern mathing instead of manually writing something like conditional branches and nested visitors for datatypes.
+    I think there is no need to talk about why we should use pattern mathing instead of manually writing something like conditional branches and nested visitors for datatypes.

 - Performance Gain